Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

-Inspecting Figure~\ref{fig:replicationComparison}b shows that the sensitivities in both tasks are very similar, $d'_\text{difference} = 0.09$, $SE = 0.14$ (cf. Figure~\ref{fig:replicationComparison}d).
-The confidence interval for the difference includes zero, $95\%~$CI$~=[-0.18, 0.35]$, thereby indicating that the difference is not significantly different from zero.
+Taken together, the sensitivities in both tasks are very similar with no clear difference between them, $d'_\text{difference} = 0.09$, $SE = 0.14$, see Figure~\ref{fig:replicationComparison}d.
+The confidence interval for the difference includes zero, $95\%~$CI$~=[-0.18, 0.35]$, thereby indicating that the sensitivity difference did not deviate significantly from zero.
 That is, there is no evidence for an \ITA{}.

-We were able to reanalyzed the results from \citeA{Dehaene_etal_98} in an additional way.
-They depicted summary histograms of RTs in their Figure~2b visualizing that congruent and incongruent RT distributions are similar in shape; with incongruent RTs being shifted to the slower RTs as compared to congruent RTs.
-Nevertheless, RT distributions largely overlap.
+We were able to reanalyze the results from \citeA{Dehaene_etal_98} in an additional way.
+They depicted summary histograms of RTs in their Figure~2b visualizing that congruent and incongruent RT distributions are similar in shape but only shifted because incongruent RTs were slower than congruent RTs.
+Despite the shift, RT distributions largely overlap.
 We digitized the histogram and split RTs along the median as described in the appropriate analysis section.
 From this, we estimated the indirect task sensitivity to be $d'=0.23$ ($SE = 0.03$).
-Again, there is no difference to their first direct task's sensitivity ($d' = 0.2$, $SE = 0.11$) since zero is included in the confidence interval of the difference, $95\%$~CI~$[-0.19; 0.25]$, see Figure~\ref{fig:replicationComparison}c and \ref{fig:replicationComparison}d.
+Again, we find no difference to their first direct task's sensitivity ($d' = 0.2$, $SE = 0.11$) since zero is included in the confidence interval of the difference, $95\%$~CI~$[-0.19; 0.25]$, see Figure~\ref{fig:replicationComparison}c and \ref{fig:replicationComparison}d.
 Note that this approach deviated from our appropriate analysis in that it does not compute the median for each individual participant but uses a grand median across participants because the published histogram pools all participants' RT data.
 This approach ignores between-subject variance leading to a slight underestimation of the indirect task's sensitivity.
-Nevertheless, this additional reanalysis provides converging evidence complementing our reanalysis method.
+Nevertheless, this additional reanalysis provides converging evidence complementing our previous results.

-Comparing the results of our reanalysis of the original study (Figure~\ref{fig:replicationComparison}b and \ref{fig:replicationComparison}c) with the results of our replication experiment (Figure~\ref{fig:replicationComparison}a) shows that the results are surprisingly consistent.
-Both studies arrive at very similar estimates for the sensitivities.
-This corroborates the validity of our reanalysis approach as well as of our replication experiment (see Appendix~\ref{app:validation} for further validation of our reanalysis approach).
+The results from our reanalysis of the original study (Figure~\ref{fig:replicationComparison}b and \ref{fig:replicationComparison}c) and the results from our replication experiment (Figure~\ref{fig:replicationComparison}a) are very consistent.
+Estimates for the sensitivities are very stable.
+This corroborates the validity of our reanalysis approach as well as of our replication experiment (see Supplement~\ref{supp:validation} for further validation of our reanalysis approach).